Propagation of angular momentum in charged pion decay and related processes

 The matrix element on the r.h.s. of Eq~\ref{eq:rotstateamp3} is computed with the initial and final states

-where on the r.h.s. of Eq.~\ref{eq:enuamp1} (and below), we suppress the factor $i(2\pi)^4$ and the delta function that implements the overall momentum conservation. $N_{ab}$ represents the coefficient in Eq.~\ref{eq:enuamp} multiplying the angular factor $1-\cos \theta$, and $\theta_{ac}$ is the angle between $\bold{p}_a^{\prime}$ and $\bold{p}_c$:
+where on the r.h.s. of Eq.~\ref{eq:enuamp1} (and below), we suppress the factor $i(2\pi)^4$ and the delta function that implements the overall momentum conservation. $N_{ab}$ represents the coefficient in Eq.~\ref{eq:enuamp} multiplying the square bracket, and $\theta_{ac}$ is the angle between $\bold{p}_a^{\prime}$ and $\bold{p}_c$: